jdoleary/Spellmasons/docs/TasksCurrent.md

     - He got right click and left click mixed up
     - Doesn't know what the circle means when clicking on enemies
     - Don't let me put more cards down than i can afford
-- Brad:
-    - How to communicatge the extra cost that distance adds to mana

 Finish Content:
 - More spells: